$234,547Average Value$177Average Price per Sq Ft14Homes For Sale

 Fair fun for a good cause at Palmerton Community Festival

 Palmerton buzzes with activity on the weekend after Labor Day during the annual Palmerton Community Festival.
-The fair-like celebration features rides, games, classic carnival food, craft vendors and performances by the Palmerton Community Band, which has been in existence for more than a century.
+The fair-like celebration, held at Borough Park, features rides, games, classic carnival food, craft vendors and performances by the Palmerton Community Band, which has been in existence for more than a century.
 A few thousand people attend the event each day, according to Arner, one of the organizers.
 “It’s very rewarding.
 We’ve got a great group of volunteers.
 You see what it does for the community,” Arner says.
 “The festival provides a means for local nonprofits to raise funds for their causes.
 For many of the groups, it’s the biggest fundraiser of the year.
 For some, it’s the only fundraiser.”
 The Palmerton Lions Club and the S.S.
 Palmer/Parkside PTO are two of the participating organizations.

 The Palmerton Historic District has a love for small businesses and pizza

 The Blue Mountain Ridge peeks out from between century-old buildings lining Delaware Avenue in downtown Palmerton, also known as the Palmerton Historic District.
 Here, small businesses, services and restaurants sit between institutions like the Borough Hall, St. Luke’s Health Center - Palmerton and the Palmerton Historical Society and Heritage Center, where residents can explore local history.
 While restaurants offer a range of cuisine from American and Mexican to Chinese, Arner highlights the community’s plethora of pizzerias: “Each one is very unique in some of their offerings,” she says.
 “Papa Al’s is known for their Italian specialty dishes.
-The are various sandwiches and pizza toppings at Tony’s.
-Siro’s has other Italian offerings you don’t see at other places and Joey B’s has a family-friendly tavern atmosphere.”
+There are various sandwiches and pizza toppings at Tony’s.
+Siro’s has other Italian offerings you don’t see at other places and Joey Bs has a family-friendly tavern atmosphere.”
 Grocery shoppers most often head to Country Harvest Family Market.
 Supermarket chains like Aldi and Giant and national retailers such as Walmart Supercenter and Lowe’s Home Improvement are in Lehighton, about 8 miles away.

 Local businesses such as Silver Scissors Salon line Delaware Ave in Palmerton.